How to Know If Your Inverter Battery Is Fully Charged

 3. Compare with the manual: Refer to your battery's user manual for the recommended voltage range.

 Using a multimeter is a precise way to ensure your battery is neither overcharged nor undercharged.
+This is especially useful for larger batteries like an Exide 260Ah inverter battery, where overcharging can be costlier to recover from.

-The performance of your inverter during power cuts can also indicate whether the battery is fully charged:
+The performance of your inverter during power cuts can also indicate whether the battery is fully charged.

 • Longer backup time: A fully charged battery provides a longer backup duration, ensuring uninterrupted power supply.
+Checking a 200Ah inverter battery's backup time is a useful reference if you want to compare expected performance against your own battery.

 • Reduced backup time: If your battery drains quickly, it may not be fully charged or could be nearing the end of its lifespan.